halildgn/automating-slr/README.md

 Since too many users made malware by freezing(making executable) python via tools that compile python code into exe, virus programs often detect them as such.

+#### MACOS:
+Users will need to disable gatekeeper functionality in System Preferences in order to run unsigned apps.